mozilla/openwebapps/docs/APP_REPO.md

 The application repository is a client-side trusted collection of the manifests that the user has installed.

 We have implemented a prototype repository in HTML5 at `myapps.mozillalabs.com` ([wiki](http://wiki.mozilla.org/Labs/Apps/MyApps)), but future repositories could be implemented in [browser extensions](http://wiki.mozilla.org/Labs/Apps/Browser_Native_Repository) or as part of a web browser platform.
-A pure HTML implementation allows users to try out open web apps without installing or upgrading their software, while native browser support could considerably improve user experience.
+A pure HTML implementation allows users to try out open web apps without installing or upgrading their software, while native browser support could considerably improve security, and user experience.

 The application repository provides a limited, privacy-respecting API to web content, which allows it to interact with other websites to